MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-data-manager.md

 Connecting to your data sources is the first step towards unlocking one of the unique promises behind Customer Insights - consolidating and reconciling data on your customers from multiple sources that once were disparate and conflicting.

-In the [Data Sources](pm-data-sources.md) and [Common Connectors Guidance](pm-common-connectors.md) topics, you will learn how to complete the mandatory data ingestion process via the **Data Sources** screen (accessible via a corresponding tab on the left side menu):
+In the [Data Sources](pm-data-sources.md) and [Common Connectors Guidance](pm-common-connectors.md) topics, you will learn how to complete the mandatory data ingestion process via the **Data Sources** screen (accessible via a corresponding tab on the left side menu).

-// 2

 **Note**: At this point on-prem data sources are not supported in Customer Insights.
 We hope to enable that option in the future.

+Then, you can either:
+- Start the data configuration process (accessible both via the **Configure Data tile** within the Data Manager screen, and via the **Configure Data tab** on the left side menu).
+Once completed the Data Sources section, review the **Configure Data** section to learn more.
-Then, you can either continue to the data configuration process or explore the data that you have just ingested through the **Entities** screen (accessible via a corresponding tab on the left side menu as well):
+- Or first explore the data that you have just ingested through the **Entities** screen (accessible via the left side menu too).
+Once completed the Data Sources section, review the **Entities** section to learn more.

-// 3